Course Content

 Now that we can see those dummy images again, it’s finally time to also “forward” user-generated (i.e., uploaded) images to S3.

-package.
+This can be done with help of a package provided by AWS – the @aws-sdk/client-s3 package.
 This package provides functionalities that allow you to interact with S3 – e.g., to store files in a specific bucket.

-Install that package via npm install @aws-sdk/client-s3
+Install that package via npm install @aws-sdk/client-s3.

-file and import the AWS S3 SDK (at the top of the file):
+Then, go to your lib/meals.js file and import the AWS S3 SDK (at the top of the file):

 import { S3 } from '@aws-sdk/client-s3';